When a Spouse Dies – Things You Need to Know

 Contact Your Attorney

-Certainly, you should make contacting your family lawyer near the top of the list of people you or a family member should contact on your behalf.
-He or she can give you a short list of immediate decisions that will need to be made until you can get together for a formal meeting after things have settled down.
+Certainly, you should make contacting your family lawyer a priority.
+Or, if you don't have an experienced estate planning attorney, you can call upon us to assist you.
+You can also ask a family member to contact an attorney your behalf.
+CLICK HERE to read our next article that lists the immediate decisions that will need to be made until you can get together for a formal meeting with an attorney after things have settled down.

 It is also very important to postpone life changing decisions, make major investments, or large purchases until after you have had time to mourn and are more clear-minded.